Welcome to today's edition of the Rush 24-7 podcast.

 They're narrative readers, Mr. Limbaugh said.

-You know, in the UK they call them newsreaders.
+You know, in the UK, they call them newsreaders.

 You know, BBC, the news anchors, they're called presenters and newsreaders.

-Here they call themselves journalists, and they give themselves awards for bravery and courage.
+Here, they call themselves journalists, and they give themselves awards for bravery and courage.

 And you know what?

-They actually went to my website to find out what I said.
+They actually went to my website to find out what I said rather than relying on some liberal watchdog fraud website.

-So thank you, Mr. Slenn.
+So thank you, Mr. Slin.

 Thank you, C-SPAN.

-Narrative readers?
+Narrative readers.

 It's a daily soap opera, purpose of which is to advance the liberal agenda in America.